Board of Directors

 With his 40+ years of U.S.-based management and board experience, Geoff provides an effective complement to the international experience of the AAFC Board.

-Girma serves as vice chairman of African Asset Finance Company Inc., is a member of the Organizing Committee of Ethiopian Capital Goods Finance Business SC (Ethio Lease), and is the proposed chairman of Ethio Lease
+Girma serves as the chair of Ethio Lease and was a member of the Organizing Committee of Ethiopian Capital Goods Finance Business SC (Ethio Lease).

-He also serves as chairman of United Insurance and as an adviser to the Government of Togo.
+He also serves on the Borad of Ethiopian Airlines, is the chair of United Insurance and serves as an adviser to the Government of Togo.